pauldcomanici/oia/packages/amiddy/docs/config/proxy.md

 Properties for the proxy when response is returned.

 ## proxy.response.headers

+- Data type: Object
+- Required: No
+- Default value: N/A
+- Example value:
+    - ```json
+      {
+        "X-Mock": "header for the response"
+      }
+      ```
+- Details:
-Headers that should be added to the response.
+    - Headers that should be added to the response.